watusi/jquery-mobile-iscrollview/README.md

 Scroll Bars
 -----------
-Note: Some information previously found in this section was incorrect. iScroll does correctly create scroll bars that are the height of wrapper, *not* the full height of the page. jquery.mobile.iscrollview.js had a bug which caused iScroll to create full page-height scrollbars.
+Note: I am still investinging why scroll bars are sometimes created the full height and at the right hand side of the browser window (rather than the height at at the right hand side of the wrapper) in some browsers.
+It is not clear if this is a bug in iScroll or in this widget.
+For example, the scrollbar is correctly created in Safari Mobile, but not in desktop Safari.

-The technique described here is still useful in case you want to customize the position of your scrollbars without fully customizing every aspect of the scrollbars.
+In the mean time, this is a useful workaround, and can also be used if you want to customize the position of a scroll bar without fully-customizing it's appearance.

 iScroll gives you the ability to customize scroll bars.
 See the iscroll4 documentation for full details.
 You can customize the height, width, position, color, etc. etc. of